hemantksingh/messup-learn/Cloud and Infrastructure/AWS/Security Best Practice.md

 ## How do I make my account secure?

+An AWS Account creates a logical boundary to provide isolation environment by enforcing permissions that prevent cross account access

+* Therefore resources present in one account cannot access resources provisioned in another account unless explicitly allowed via a trust relationship
+* AWS Accounts also provide cost boundaries for reporting and billing purposes
+* AWS also enforces service limits at the AWS account level e.g. you can only have 100 S3 buckets within an account by default

-AWS has developed a primary set of services to help customers maintain a strong security posture over their AWS accounts
+AWS has a primary set of services to help customers maintain a strong security posture over their AWS accounts

 - AWS Security Hub - organization aware **continual account assessment** for things like:
   - AWS foundational security practice